Who is Envision?

 How much are trips?

 The cost of the trip varies from place to place.
-There are three costs for each trip: First, the non-refundable ministry fee paid directly to Envision Canada.
-Your fee will secure your trip dates.
+There are three costs for each trip: First, the non-refundable deposit paid directly to Envision Canada.
+Your deposit will secure your trip dates.
 Second are the costs associated with the trip that varies per site.
 This is the cost that covers your room, board, on-ground transportation (most locations), and ministry experience at each location.
-It also covers required international insurance (if you are taking an international trip).
 The third expense is your cost to travel to the location.
 You are responsible to purchase your own airline tickets or cover travel costs to get to the site.